syasuraoka/cse15l-lab-reports/homework1.md

 First, if you are a Windows user, install `git` for Windows from [here]().
 Once installed, use the steps [in this post]() to set your default terminal to use the newly-installed `git bash` in VS Code.
 If you are a Mac user, you can skip these steps.

-Then, open VSCode terminal from Terminal → New Terminal menu option, and type <br>
+Then, open VSCode terminal, and type <br>
 `$ ssh cs15lwi23hs@ieng6.ucsd.edu` <br>
-(Note: Replace `hs` by the letters in your course specific account.
-And remember that when we write `$`, that’s not for you to type in.
-It’s just a convention for how we write commands.)
+(Note: Replace `hs` by the letters in your course specific account.)

 If this is the first time you've connected to this server, you'll get the message like this.
 ```